Activities That Teach You to Excel Under Stress

 Video Games

 While I do not want to encourage anyone to stay inside playing games over playing sports outside, it is hard to deny that video games teach you to perform well under stress.
-Numerous studies have been done
+Numerous studies have been done on the effects of video games on stress.
+Nearly every sport you can play has time restraint or high-stakes activity.

 The lessons learned here are easily applied to real-life scenarios regardless of what sport you may play.
 In essence, video games and esports contain all the same concepts as real sports.
-There is a sense of stakes, wins and losses, high adrenaline that affects your play, and overall, a sense of stress and pressure that weighs on you.
+There is a sense of stakes, wins and losses, high adrenaline that affects your play, and a sense of stress and pressure that weighs on you.
 Athletes cannot change or remove these factors.
 They need to learn to perform when everything is on the line.

 Page Reference